island-rush/CapstoneSpring2018/README.md

 link to MSS's Google drive. (edit access so be careful - dont change anything) https://drive.google.com/drive/folders/0B1MU7PF5fMMJbE5zTi1LbGxvU1k

-What we need by Lsn 15 ish: Two players connect to the same game, saved in the database.
+What we need by Lsn 15 ish:
 One player goes at a time, while the other watches (receives updates).
 The main 'game' display is the map (one of the images from the drive->Game Administration->image files).
 Troops are dynamically displayed based on the data in the database.
-Players need to be able to add troops to [anywhere] on the board, move troops from some cell to another cell on the board, limited by the troop's move stat, and be able to remove troops from the board  (suggestion a side panel from which you can manage adding and deletion).
+Players need to be able to
+    add troops to 'anywhere' on the board, move troops from some cell to another cell on the board, limited by the troop's move stat, and be able to remove troops from the board
+    ***(suggestion a side panel from which you can manage adding and deletion).
 We also need to have a safe close for the game.

 To Do in list format: